junghan0611/spacemacs/layers/LAYERS.md

 [+vim/evil-snipe/README.org](+vim/evil-snipe/README.org)

-This layer adds various replacements for vim\'s default search functions.
+This layer adds various replacements for vim's default search functions.

 Features:

--   Alternative implementation of vim\'s default search operations.
+-   Alternative implementation of vim's default search operations.
 -   Replacement of evil-surround with a two-character search.
 -   Support for alternative scopes for default search operations.
 -   Support for alternative motions based on configurable regexps.